 Biology also plays a significant role in why women begin using drugs and alcohol.
 Research shows women often start using drugs or alcohol because they seek a coping mechanism to manage or dull symptoms related to a history of trauma or trauma they experience in their current environment.
 Many women who are diagnosed with a substance use disorder have a family history of substance abuse, trauma, or mental illness.

 Another critical biological gender-specific difference focuses on the severity of drug or alcohol use.
-Typically, women begin using at lower rates (lower doses or more infrequent doses) than men; however, their frequency of use and the amount they use escalate faster than males.
-Women often seek help overcoming addiction sooner but frequently present with higher rates of dual diagnosis conditions such as mood disorders or anxiety disorders.
+Typically, women begin using at lower rates (lower doses or more infrequent doses) than men.
+However, their frequency of use and the amount they use escalates faster than males.
+Women often seek help overcoming addiction sooner, but frequently present with higher rates of dual diagnosis conditions such as mood disorders or anxiety disorders.

 Data released by the most recent National Survey on Drug Use and Health shows women continue to experience lower rates of overall drug and alcohol use when compared to men.
 According to the 2018 study, women experience substance abuse disorder at roughly half the rate of men in the same demographics.
 However, they are more likely to turn to alcohol or drugs as a form of self-medication for mental health issues.